-The curriculum is structured upon historically valid enquiry questions (the word history itself originates from the Greek historia, meaning enquiry) to ensure that the delivery of the subject resonates with the disciplinary traditions of historical study.
-In order to maintain this authenticity, students should also develop clear disciplinary knowledge of concepts such as change and continuity, cause and consequence, significance, similarity and difference, using evidence and the construction of interpretations.
-To this end, students should also be given the opportunity to engage with historical scholarship (both underlying and visible within enquiries) to understand the process of constructing, debating and reshaping history and the central role of historians in this process of investigation.
-Through this process, students should understand that history is not simply a list of pre-agreed and universally accepted facts, dates or names; it is an active and ongoing process of investigation and discovery.
-Furthermore, all staff within the Department of History recognise the moral responsibility of representing the richness and diversity of the past and confronting the enduring legacies of a range of historical events from a variety of different perspectives and experiences.
+The curriculum is structured upon historically valid enquiry questions (the word history originates from the Greek historia, meaning enquiry) that organise historical knowledge and enable students to develop substantive and disciplinary knowledge simultaneously.
+Students will develop disciplinary knowledge of concepts such as change and continuity, cause and consequence, significance, similarity and difference, using evidence and the construction of interpretations.
+Students should also be given the opportunity to engage with historical scholarship (both underlying and visible within enquiries) to understand the process of constructing, debating and reshaping history and the central role of historians in this process of investigation.
+Through this process, students will understand that history is not simply a list of pre-agreed and universally accepted facts, dates or names; it is an active and ongoing process of investigation and discovery, akin to piecing together a never-ending jigsaw.